BOS SCHOOL follows two main approaches:

 ADMISSION & FEES

-BOS SCHOOL will open its doors on in September 2020, and will host around 20 children from 3 to 12 years old.
+BOS SCHOOL opened its doors in September 2020, and host around 20 children from 3 to 12 years old every year.

 Before registering, we invite all families to read as much as possible on our pilosophy and to come to our Info Meetings.